cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-18.md

 # BDD Kickstart - 2 day BDD training

 Next February we're back on the East Coast to run our flagship BDD Kickstart training.
-Our main focus is on helping large organizations transition to BDD and often they start by attending a public class.
-As an attendee, you will gain a fundamental understanding of the techniques and tools associated with BDD and be able to explain the benefits to your colleagues.
+You will gain a fundamental understanding of the techniques and tools associated with BDD and be able to explain the benefits to your colleagues.

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.
-92% of attendees in 2017 scored the class 4/5 or 5/5.
+92% of attendees score the class 4/5 or 5/5.

+If you are considering implementing Behaviour-Driven Development practices into your team, this is the ideal course for you.

 Both days are led by **Seb Rose**, an accomplished trainer, coaching and author of *[The Cucumber Book for Java](https://pragprog.com/book/srjcuc/the-cucumber-for-java-book)* and *[Discovery](https://leanpub.com/bddbooks-discovery)*.

 Download our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf) to learn more about how BDD can impact your business.